 What is Swachh Bharat Abhiyan?

 Swachh Bharat Abhiyan is one of the most popular and significant missions in the History of India.
-This campaign was introduced by the Prime Minister, Narendra Modi, and was launched on 2nd October 2014 to honor Mahatma Gandhi’s vision of a Clean country.
+This campaign was introduced by the Prime Minister, Narendra Modi, and was launched on 2nd October 2014 to honour Mahatma Gandhi’s vision of a Clean country.

 Initially, this Swachh Bharat Abhiyan campaign was run on a national level in all the towns, rural and urban areas.